DK-3333/AI-Career-Success-Assistant-for-First-Generation-Students/docs/sample_outputs.md

 - `How confident do you feel about your career path right now?`: `6`

 **Expected AI response type:**
-- A realistic 30/60/90-day roadmap summary
+- A realistic 30/60/90-day roadmap summary.
-- A weekly learning plan with manageable focus areas
+- A weekly learning plan with manageable focus areas.
-- Project suggestions related to analytics engineering or data transformation
+- Project suggestions related to analytics engineering or data transformation.
-- Networking actions and resume or LinkedIn improvements
+- Networking actions and resume or LinkedIn improvements.
-- Milestones and a final expected portfolio outcome
+- Milestones and a final expected portfolio outcome.

 **What to check during manual testing:**
-- The roadmap reflects analytics engineering goals rather than generic data advice
+- The roadmap reflects analytics engineering goals rather than generic data advice.
-- The plan is actionable and not overwhelming
+- The plan is actionable and not overwhelming.
-- The selected support areas appear in the guidance
+- The selected support areas appear in the guidance.
-- The milestones feel appropriate for a graduate student with moderate confidence
+- The milestones feel appropriate for a graduate student with moderate confidence.

 **Why this test supports the project mission:**
 It validates that the app can support students moving from education into